DavidZvonaruv5/WebProject/README.md

 3 controllers are used to control various HTTP requests in our server, interact with cookies and make requests to the database.

+The .env file contains all of information for the database access, access tokens and refresh tokens we use.

 ## Authors